 Australian brand Harbour 1976 is one of those brands which you’ve most definitely admired but probably haven’t realised it.
 If you’ve stayed at a Four Seasons, the chances are you’ve sat in one of its chairs.
-If you’ve perused the outdoor collections at Restoration Hardware, it’s actually Harbour 1976, unbranded.
+If you’ve perused the luxury garden furniture collections at Restoration Hardware, it’s actually Harbour 1976, unbranded.
 And if you’ve ever had the occasion to visit the Google campus, you’ll find the brand’s designs there too.
 (That’s when you know a brand is worth giving your attention to.)

 Along with the Four Seasons, Restoration Hardware and Google, the brand supplies to a plethora of other hotels, offices, stores and designers, including the Hollywood Bowl, The W Hotel, The Parker Palm Springs, The Marriott, The One and Only Resort, Hilton, Grace Bay, Saks Fifth Avenue, Westfield, DWR, Frontgate, Bluedot and Martyn Lawrence Bullard – many of which the brothers claim as some of their greatest highlights.
 With such an illustrious roster, you can be assured that Harbour 1976 the hottest ticket in al fresco furniture.